 When is Design Thinking the right approach?

-When's the best time to start using Design Thinking?
+When is the best time to start using Design Thinking?

 Design Thinking is a mindset and a way of thinking, so it's never too early (or too late!) to understand more about the mindset.
 It's especially useful to apply the Design Thinking mindset at the beginning of a challenge.

 When is it NOT right?